yugaego/emacs-config/KeyBindings.md

 Use `C-u NUMBER` or `M-NUMBER` as a command prefix to send a numeric argument to the command.

+In an attempt to be useful for newbies, this page uses mixed terms, not only [Emacs Jargon](https://www.emacswiki.org/emacs/EmacsJargon) usual ones.

 ### Text: Navigate